-Try to spend some time with speciality nurses and pharmacists engaged in shared-care prescribing ofdisease-modifying anti-rheumatic drugs (DMARDs).
-Can you think of some of the benefits and potential pitfalls of shared-care prescribing?
+Try to spend some time with specialist nurses and pharmacists engaged in shared care prescribing of disease-modifying anti-rheumatic drugs (DMARDs).
+Can you think of some of the benefits and potential pitfalls of shared care prescribing?
 What issues do the nursing team have?
-How areproblems communicated to all involved?
+How are problems communicated to all involved?
 Think how you would, as a GP, ensure a safe service for your patients in the community.